 Pupil and Recovery Premium

-It’s up to schools to decide how to spend the Pupil Premium.
+It is up to schools to decide how to spend the Pupil Premium funding that they receive.
 This is because schools are best placed to assess their students’ needs and use the funding to improve attainment.

 Our strategic plan for the use of the Pupil Premium funding is available here.